vanilla-wiiu/nexmon/README.md

 For the Nintendo Switch running L4T kernel 4.9, you should be able to download the release files and do the following:

-1. Back up the original firmware located at the following location to somewhere safe:
+1. If it exists, back up the original firmware located at the following location to somewhere safe:
    ```
    /lib/firmware/brcm/brcmfmac4356-pcie.bin
    ```